USAID-OHA-SI/scenic_overlook/README.md

 ### Motivating questions

-  - Can we identify under-utilized view or workbooks?
+  - Can we identify under-utilized views or workbooks?
-  - Who benefits from the workbook - SIEI, OHA, or missions?
+  - Who benefits from the workbook/view - SIEI, OHA, or missions?
-  - Is access driven by email reminders (i.e. SIEI email about being updated)
+  - Is access driven by email reminders (i.e. SIEI email about being updated)?
   - Are users viewing one or multiple tabs in a session?
   - How are users interacting with workbooks?
   - Do users spend a "significant" amount of time on a given view?